Best Remortgage With A CCJ Or County Court Judgement 2023

 In October last year, the Guardian published an article about subprime lenders, showing the interest rates as high as 8%.
 With mortgage rates continuing to fall in early 2016, the lowest rate comes from the Yorkshire Building Society at just 1.14%.

-Bluestone Mortgages, and Pepper Home Loans mentioned in that Guardian piece, would set you back nearly eight times the lowest mortgage rate.
-There’s also noise in the buy-to-let mortgages sector with Foundation Home Loans focusing its offering to those in the market for buy to let mortgages with bad credit.
+Bluestone Mortgages and Pepper Home Loans mentioned in that Guardian piece, would set you back nearly eight times the lowest mortgage rate.
+There’s also noise in the buy-to-let mortgage sector with Foundation Home Loans focusing its offering on those in the market for buy-to-let mortgages with bad credit.

-The message is clear – clean up credit reports
+The message is clear when it comes to remortgages – clean up credit reports

 A possible saving grace to get a CCJ application considered for removal…